Pherall/Add-Remove-Users-to-Resource-Calednars/README.md

 - Successful operations are marked with green background
 - Informational messages use a neutral background

+## 🔒 Security Notes

+- This script requires authorization to:
+  - Access and modify Google Calendar resources
+  - Access and modify Google Sheets
+  - Access Admin Directory API
+- No sensitive information is stored in the script
+- Authorization is handled through Google's OAuth2 system
+- Users must have appropriate Google Workspace permissions to use this script
+- Email notifications for calendar changes are disabled by default

 ## 🤝 Contributing

 Feel free to submit issues and enhancement requests!